On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Preliminaries

 Based on this quantity $\sigma$, the Dieudonn\'e determinant of this matrix is defined as

 Note that $\Delta$ is positive and real.
-Moreover it may be proven (see \cite[Theorem 9]{aslaksen96} or \cite{lewis85}) that $\Delta^4$ equals the reduced norm.
-For more information on reduced norms and the Dieudonn\'e determinant, we also refer the interested reader to \cite{draxl}.
+Moreover it may be proven (see \cite[Theorem~1, page~146]{draxl}) that $\Delta^2$ equals the reduced norm.
+For more information on reduced norms and the Dieudonn\'e determinant, we refer an interested reader to \cite{draxl}.
 As a consequence we obtain the following lemma.

 \begin{lemma} A matrix $M \in M_2(\h(\R))$ is invertible if and only if $\Delta \neq 0$.
 Furthermore the inverse is given by

 \end{lemma}